qoco-org/qoco-gpu-benchmarks/README.md

 # qoco-gpu-benchmarks

+- Fix QOCO-GPU memory leak
-- Add solve methods for clarabel, qoco, and cuda versions of them given handparsed data
+- Add direct call to clarabel for handparsed data

 - Decide what solvers to use (Gurobi)
 - Add more problems
 - Mention in paper that for large scale problems the parsing overhead is higher
-- Fix QOCO-GPU memory leak